Updated on: 11/20/2019

 What To Do After An Amusement Ride Accident

 Filing an insurance claim against an amusement park or seasonal festival can be a difficult process for an injured victim.
 It’s not always easy to figure out who was responsible for operating and maintaining a ride just by visiting a festival.
-Most people aren’t familiar with the types of defects that can be caused by improper setup, storage, and maintenance of rides like Ferris wheels; it’s difficult to understand where to begin when you need to file a claim for damages.
+Most people aren’t familiar with the types of defects that can be caused by improper setup, storage, and maintenance of rides like Ferris wheels; it’s difficult to understand where to begin when you need to file a third-party insurance claim for damages.

 An experienced amusement park accident lawyer can help you navigate this difficult process.
 If you have any questions about an injury at an amusement park, Davis Law Group’s award-winning team is ready to help you.
 You can speak with our legal team at any time by using our convenient chat feature, visiting our contact form, or calling (206) 727-4000.